 Employment shall be contingent upon meeting all requirements (state and local) for the position.
 Employees shall provide the following documents to the Central Office.

-HIGH SCHOOL DIPLOMA (or GED or proof or progress toward GED for staff employed after 7/31/90)
+HIGH SCHOOL DIPLOMA (or High School Equivalency Diploma or proof of progress toward High School Equivalency Diploma for staff employed after 7/31/90)

 APPLICATION (including references, a list of states of former residence and dates of residency, and picture identification)